 CURRENT DEGREE PROGRAMS

 We are currently transitioning our curriculum in Graphic Design from the BFA in Studio Art–Graphic Design Emphasis to a 4-year BFA in Graphic Design.
-This transition will be gradual.
-Only the new introductory courses (first-year) in the new degree program will be offered in the 2019/20 academic year, with the other new required courses rolling out successively over the next four years.
+This transition will be gradual, with courses being rolled out successively between 2019–2022.
 These new courses have the DESGR designation.

 - New Graphic Design BFA

-Beginning Fall 2019, new students are able to enroll in the new 4-year BFA in Graphic Design program.
-These students must meet with a College of Fine Arts Advisor in order to do so and will have an expected graduation date of Spring 2023.
+New students who wish to enroll in the new BFA in Graphic Design program must meet with a College of Fine Arts Advisor to declare the major.

 - Continuing Art BFA / Graphic Design Emphasis

-For the 2019/20 academic year, students who are in their Sophomore, Junior or Senior years of Graphic Design studies will continue with their requirements for the BFA in Art / Graphic Design Emphasis.
-These are students whose expected graduation dates are Spring 2020 (Seniors), Spring 2021 (Juniors), Spring 2022 (Sophomores).
-For specifics about fulfilling your requirements, please contact a College of Fine Arts Advisor.
+For the 2020/21 academic year, students who are in their Junior or Senior years of Graphic Design studies will continue with their requirements for the BFA in Art / Graphic Design Emphasis.
+These are students whose expected graduation dates are Spring 2021 (Seniors) and Spring 2022 (Juniors).
+For specific information about fulfilling requirements, please contact a College of Fine Arts Advisor.